top of page

 Most of the England and Wales is now only populated by the Eastern Grey Squirrel (Sciurus Carolinensis), which was brought over from North America from 1876.
 The original Eurasian Red Squirrel only exists in on a few Islands and the very north of the country naturally, but there are a few other small pockets where it has been reintroduced.
 Ireland and Scotland have much of the remaining red squirrel population due to them having higher concentrations of replanted pine forest (which the Grey cannot live in) and the reintroduction of the Pine Marten predator (which the Grey cannot easily escape from).

-Despite being millions of years old, squirrels likely did not exist here during the ice-age's tree-less tundra (10,000 BC).
-As the ice receded and trees began to return to the area, squirrels likely came across Doggerland (from what's now mainland Europe), before it was submerged under the North Sea.
-It is thought that around 3000 BC would have seen the UK's greatest coverage of trees (60-80%) which would have supported tens of millions of red squirrels.
+Despite being millions of years old, squirrels could not have existed here during the ice-age's tree-less tundra (500,000 - 10,000 BC).
+As the ice sheet receded and trees began to return to the area, squirrels would have come across Doggerland (from what's now mainland Europe), before it was submerged under the North Sea, by around 8000 BC.
+Around 3000 BC would probably have seen the UK's greatest coverage of trees (60-80%) which could have supported tens of millions of red squirrels.

-Unfortunately, 3000 BC also saw the ramping up their use of wood (infrastructure, tools, fires) and clearing forests for mass agriculture.
-Before 1900 the country was almost entirely deforested.
+Unfortunately, 3000 BC also saw the ramping up human's use of wood (infrastructure, tools, fires) and clearing of forests for agriculture.
+By the 19th century the country was almost entirely deforested.
 Although tree coverage has since recovered to around 10%, the amount of healthy, original woodland is thought to be now less than 1% (according to the Woodland Trust).
 Squirrels thrive in contiguous forest, and so highly fragmented clusters of poor quality trees don't foster a healthy environment for arboreal animals.
-If they run out of food they're forced to cross vast swaths of open ground, roads or settlements where their chances of survival plummet.
+If they run out of food they're forced to cross vast swaths of open ground, roads or settlements where their chances of survival are miniscule.
 With squirrels gone, the forest's health further reduces, creating a cycle of decline, or even collapse.

-When their habitat was almost decimated, squirrels were hunted mostly for their pelts, meat and fur.
-Later, they were nearly hunted to extinction by landowners, who ironically claim that squirrels destroy trees.
-Disease ridden Eastern Grey squirrels brought into the country gets the most blame for the red squirrel's decline.
-However, in reality this is just the latest atrocity that humans have inflicted on them and now this excuse is used to viciously slaughter another innocent animal while claiming moral high ground.
+Squirrels were originally hunted for their pelts, meat and fur, but with their habitat nearly destroyed they were then hunted nearly to extinction by landowners, who ironically claim that they damage trees.
+Disease carrying Eastern Grey squirrels brought into the country get the bulk of the blame for the red squirrel's decline, but this ignores much of the human inflicted history.
+Now this excuse is used to viciously slaughter another innocent animal while claiming moral high ground.

 Decades ago, tens of thousands of Red squirrels have been reintroduced into the UK from Scandinavia (to attempt to bolster the numbers).
 Unfortunately this means that many of the remaining red squirrels in the UK are a different subspecies (Sciurus Vulgaris Vulgaris, rather than Sciurus Vulgaris Leucourus).
 The native UK red squirrel has a slightly smaller skull and a very blonde tail during the spring moult.